CMDV | WHAT'S NEW

 The CMDv started its activities in November 2005 and replaced the previous, informal Veterinary Mutual Recognition Facilitation Group (VMRFG), which held its first meeting in April 1997.

 The CMDv is composed of one representative per Member State, including Norway, Iceland and Liechtenstein, appointed for a renewal period of three years.
 The list of the CMDv members, together with their respective professional qualifications, is published on the CMDv website.
 Observers from the European Commission and accession countries, where applicable, also participate in the meetings.

-The CMDv holds monthly meetings, except for the month of August, at the European Medicines Agency (EMA), based in London.
+The CMDv holds monthly meetings, except for the month of August, at the European Medicines Agency (EMA), based in Amsterdam.
 The CMDv meetings, including ad-hoc and sub working groups, take place during the week of the Committee for Medicinal Products for Veterinary Use (CVMP) meeting and last two days.
 Informal meetings can be organised and held at the Member State holding the presidency of the European Union.
 The EMA provides the secretariat of the CMDv.